-You can count on our fashion savvy eyewear stylists to satisfy all of your eyewear needs.
+You can count on our fashion savvy stylists to satisfy all of your frame and lens needs.
 We offer distinctive eyewear for every lifestyle and budget, including the latest personalized lens materials and treatments that offer high definition vision.
-Our on-site lens manufacturing lab allows for excellent quality control and for quicker delivery of your glasses.
-For some prescriptions, we can have your glasses ready the same day.
+Our on-site lens manufacturing lab guarantees excellent quality control and quicker delivery.
+For some prescriptions, we can have your eyewear ready the same day.

-Our frames have a 2 year warranty and carry lifetime free custom sculpting and nose pad replacement.
+Our frames have a 2 year warranty and carry lifetime free custom fitting.

-You never need an appointment to shop for quality frames, have your eyewear sculpted or pick up your new glasses.
+You never need an appointment to shop for quality frames, have your eyewear fitted and adjusted or to pick up your new glasses.